-(4) Cash discounts shall require special written agreement.
-In the case of any delay in payment, the statutory provisions shall apply.
+(4) Cash discount shall require special written agreement.
+In the case of any delay in payment, the legal regulations shall apply.

 (5) Payment shall be made within 30 days in accordance with the payment terms granted by us.
 We shall accept discountable bills and cheques only by special agreement and only on account of payment.
 Discounting costs shall be borne by the Buyer.

-(6) We reserve the right, in deviation from any agreements made, to make outstanding deliveries only in return for payment in advance or the provision of security and to declare the total outstanding debts of the Buyer due and payable immediately if the Buyer fails to pay due invoices or exceeds a period or deadline agreed for payment or if, after conclusion of the contract, a substantial deterioration of the financial circumstances of the buyer occurs, which jeopardises the payment, or if such a substantial deterioration of the financial circumstances of the buyer threatens to occur.
+(6) We reserve the right, in deviation from any agreements made, to make outstanding deliveries only in return for payment in advance or the provision of security if the Buyer is in arrears with payments or if, after conclusion of the contract, a substantial deterioration of the financial circumstances of the buyer occurs, which jeopardises the payment, or if such a substantial deterioration of the financial circumstances of the buyer threatens to occur.
 This shall be the case in particular if the Buyer ceases making payments, if cheques issued by the Buyer cannot be cashed, if bills issued by the Buyer are not paid by the Buyer, if insolvency proceedings are opened against the Buyer or if a petition for the opening of insolvency proceedings is filed but not opened due to lack of funds.

 (4) The consignment shall only be insured by us against theft, breakage, transport, fire and water damage or other insurable risks on the express request of the Buyer and at the Buyer’s expense.

-(5) Agreed periods or dates for the supply and delivery of goods and services always shall be deemed approximate only, unless fixed periods or dates have been expressly agreed in writing.
-Where shipment has been agreed, delivery periods and delivery dates refer to the time of handover into the custody of the freight forwarder, carrier or other third party appointed to effect transport.
+(5) Agreed periods or dates for the supply and delivery of goods and services shall be deemed approximate only, unless fixed periods or dates have been expressly agreed.
+Where shipment has been agreed, delivery periods and delivery date refer to the time of handover into the custody of the freight forwarder, carrier or other third party appointed to effect transport.

-(7) We shall be deemed to be in delay only on expiry of an adequate grace period set to us by the Buyer.
-In the event of force majeure or other unusual circumstances which were not foreseeable by us at the time of conclusion of contract and are not attributable to us (e.g. disruption of business operations as a result of fire, water and similar circum-stances, earthquake, failure of production facilities and machinery, late delivery or non-delivery by suppliers as well as interruption of business operations due to shortage of raw materials, energy or manpower, strikes, lawful lockouts, difficulties in the procure-ment of transport, disruptions to traffic, terrorist attacks, sabotage, embargoes, intervention by official bodies), we shall have the right – insofar as we are prevented through circumstances of the aforesaid kind and without any fault on our part from fulfilling our duties in a timely manner – to defer supply of goods or services for the duration of the impediment plus a reasonable restarting period.
-Should supply of goods or services be delayed as aforesaid by a period of more than four weeks, both the Buyer and we shall have the right, to the exclusion of all claims for damages, to withdraw from the contract in respect of the quantity affected by the impediment to delivery.
+(7) We shall be deemed to be in delay only on expiry of an additional period of time allowed to us by the Buyer.
+In the event of force majeure or other unusual circumstances which were not foreseeable by us at the time of conclusion of contract and are not attributable to us (e.g. disruption of business operations as a result of fire, water and similar circumstances, earthquake, failure of production facilities and machinery, late delivery or non-delivery by suppliers as well as interruption of business operations due to shortage of raw materials, energy or manpower, strikes, lawful lockouts, difficulties in the procurement of transport, disruptions to traffic, terrorist attacks, sabotage, embargoes, intervention by official bodies), we shall have the right – insofar as we are prevented through circumstances of the aforesaid kind and without any fault on our part from fulfilling our duties in a timely manner – to defer supply of goods or services for the duration of the impediment plus a reasonable restarting period.
+Should supply of goods or services be delayed as aforesaid by a period of more than four weeks, both we and the Buyer shall have the right, to the exclusion of all claims for damages, to withdraw from the contract in respect of the quantity affected by the impediment to delivery.

-(9) If we should fall into delay with the supply of goods or services or if, for any reason whatsoever, it should become impossible for us to supply such, our liability shall be limited to damages as set forth in Art.6 of these Terms and Conditions of Sale.
+(9) If we should fall into delay with the supply of goods or services or if, for any reason whatsoever, it should become impossible for us to supply, our liability shall be limited to damages as set forth in Art.6 of these General Terms and Conditions of Sale and Delivery.

-(1) The Buyer shall notify us without undue delay, at the latest, however, within a period of seven working days from receipt of the goods, in writing, of any evident defects as to quality, delivery errors and quantity variances, stating the order data and the invoice and dispatch numbers.
+(1) The Buyer shall notify us without delay, i.e.at the latest within a period of seven working days from receipt of the goods, in writing, of any evident material defects, delivery errors and quantity variances, stating the order data and the invoice and dispatch numbers.
 Evident material defects are excluded and cosidered to be delayed no later than three months after the passing of risk.
 Hidden defects shall be notified to us in writing within a period of seven working days from their discovery, they are excluded and considered to be delayed no later than twelve months after the passing of risk.
-A notice of defects made later than afore-said or not in a proper way shall cause the Buyer to forfeit the rights to which he is enti-tled in the case of defects, except where a defect has been fraudulently concealed by us.
+A notice of defects made later than aforesaid or not in a proper way shall cause the Buyer to forfeit the rights to which he is entitled in the case of defects, except where a defect has been fraudulently concealed by us.

-(2) Where goods supplied by us are defective, we shall at our election (which we shall make in due time) either repair the defect or supply defect-free goods (supplementary performance) at our discretion, but within a reasonable period of time.
-In the case of repair, we shall bear all the expenses incurred for the purpose of repairing the defect, in particular transport, travel, labour and material costs, except insofar as these are increased by the item concerned having been taken by the Buyer to a place other than the place of performance.
+(2) Where goods supplied by us are defective, we shall only have a duty either to repair the defect or to supply defect-free goods (supplementary performance) at our discretion, but within a reasonable period of time.
+In the case of repair, we shall have the duty to bear all the expenses incurred for the purpose of repairing the defect, in particular transport, travel, labour and material costs, except insofar as these are increased by the item concerned having been taken by the Buyer to a place other than the place of performance.
 In addition, we are obliged to fulfil the Buyer’s claims under Section 439 para.
 2 and para.
 3 and Section 475 para.
 4 and para.
 6 BGB if the respective legal requirements are met.

-(3) If we are not prepared or not able to effect remedy, and in particular if remedy should be unreasonably delayed for reasons attributable to us or should fail for any other rea-son or if the kind of remedy to which the Buyer is entitled would be unreasonable for the Buyer, he shall have the right, at his option, to withdraw from the contract or to claim a reduction in the purchase price.
+(3) If we are not prepared or not able to effect supplementary performance, and in particular if remedy should be unreasonably delayed for reasons attributable to us or should fail for any other reason or if the kind of remedy to which the Buyer is entitled would be unreasonable for the Buyer, he shall have the right, at his option, to withdraw from the contract or to claim a reduction in the purchase price.
 Unless indicated otherwise due to the nature of the item or other circumstances involved, repair shall be deemed to have failed after the third attempt.
 However, there shall be no right of withdrawal in the case of an insignificant defect.
 In the event of withdrawal from the contract by the Buyer, the delivered goods must be returned to us at the place of performance as stated in Art.11 (2).
 Should the goods be located at a place other than the place of performance (current location), they must be transported by the Buyer from the current location to the place of performance at the Buyer’s own expense and risk.

-(4) Where the defect is due to our fault, the Buyer shall be entitled to claim damages solely under the conditions set forth in Art.6 hereof.
+(5) Where the defect is due to our fault, the Buyer shall be entitled to claim damages solely on the conditions set forth in Art.6 hereof.

 (1) We may only be held liable for damage or unnecessary expenses, on any legal grounds whatsoever, if the damage or unnecessary expenses